 Some protesters were severely beaten and bloodied, and others ran for their lives.
 The incident was captured on national television.

-Blacks attempting to vote often were told by election officials that they had gotten the date, time or polling place wrong, that they possessed insufficient literacy skills or that they had filled out an application incorrectly.
-Blacks, whose population suffered a high rate of illiteracy due to centuries of oppression and poverty, often would be forced to take literacy tests, which they sometimes failed.
+Black people attempting to vote often were told by election officials that they had gotten the date, time or polling place wrong, that they possessed insufficient literacy skills or that they had filled out an application incorrectly.
+Black people, whose population suffered a high rate of illiteracy due to centuries of oppression and poverty, often would be forced to take literacy tests, which they sometimes failed.

-Johnson also told Congress that voting officials, primarily in Southern states, had been known to force black voters to “recite the entire Constitution or explain the most complex provisions of state laws,” a task most white voters would have been hard-pressed to accomplish.
-In some cases, even blacks with college degrees were turned away from the polls.
+Johnson also told Congress that voting officials, primarily in Southern states, had been known to force Black voters to “recite the entire Constitution or explain the most complex provisions of state laws,” a task most white voters would have been hard-pressed to accomplish.
+In some cases, even Black people with college degrees were turned away from the polls.

 Voting Rights Act Signed into Law

 The voting rights bill was passed in the U.S. Senate by a 77-19 vote on May 26, 1965.
 After debating the bill for more than a month, the U.S. House of Representatives passed the bill by a vote of 333-85 on July 9.